steve-papadogiannis/steve-papadogiannis.github.io/posts/2021-05-30-containerizing-oracle-db.markdown

 ## Initialization scripts

+Ok\..., but how are the intialization scripts created?

-If the application database is already accessible, or we have access to a reference schema, **Oracle Database** gives a nice util tool where a privileged user can export the schema, with or without the data, to a set of ordered scripts.
-That helps to recreate the schema from these scripts when run in the correct order:
+If another instance of the application database we want to replicate is already up and running and accessible, or we have access to a reference schema of that application, **Oracle Database** gives us a nice utility tool where a privileged user can export the schema, with or without the data, to a set of ordered scripts.

+The order is that of the reverse dependency between the items _(e.g\. first we create the tables, then we add data to them)_:

 ![Fig. 1: Exported scripts](../images/exported_scripts.png)